The Australian Regenerative Medicine Institute Leadership Advisory Board (ARMILAB)

 Dr Meroula Richardson

-Peter Rogers is a Councillor of the Graduate Union at University of Melbourne, Emeritus Chairman Monash University Engineering & IT Foundation, Chairman of Australian Rotary Health District D9800 Committee, and a Past President of Rotary Club of Melbourne.
+Dr Peter Rogers is a member of Rotary’s Regional Board for Oceania covering sixteen countries, and Emeritus Chairman of the Monash University Engineering and Information Technology Foundation.
+He is a former Councillor of the Graduate Union at University of Melbourne, former Chairman of the Australian Rotary Health District D9800 Committee and a past President of the Rotary Club of Melbourne.

-Peter was appointed to ICI PLC headquarters in London in 1984 He was a Director of ICI’s subsidiary and associated companies including ICI Bangladesh, and ICI Bangladesh Trading Company.
-He was a director of the London based board of Employment Conditions Abroad Ltd (ECA) for two four year terms between 1985 and 2000.
-He later established International Consultants Centre, a consulting company he led for over 25 years.
-The company was transferred to the staff in 2015.
+In 1984, he was appointed to ICI PLC headquarters in London.
+He was a Director of ICI’s subsidiary and associated companies, including ICI Bangladesh and ICI Bangladesh Trading Company.
+Between 1985 and 2000, Peter was a Director of the London-based board of Employment Conditions Abroad Ltd. He later established the International Consultants Centre, a consulting company he led for more than 25 years.
+In 2015, the company was transferred to staff.

 Duncan Thomson

-Dr Duncan Thomson brings a pragmatic passion for translational commercialisation.
-He is an experienced executive with >25 years’ experience in animal health, healthcare and pharmaceutical industries, having worked in senior marketing, sales and management roles in Europe, the US and Australia.
+Dr Duncan Thomson consults in the regenerative medicine and animal health sectors and brings a pragmatic passion for translational commercialisation.
+He is an experienced executive with >25 years’ experience in animal health, healthcare and pharmaceutical industries, having worked in senior management, marketing and sales and roles often overseeing research projects in Europe, the US and Australia.

-Having graduating as a veterinarian in ’94 from Sydney, he worked in practice for 5 years in Australia and UK before completing an MBA (Cranfield, UK).
-In 2001 he joined Novartis Animal Health and held various senior sales and marketing positions in Switzerland, US and Australia.
+His career began as a veterinarian in Sydney, in the largest practice in Sydney and has always been at the cutting edge of development.
+He then worked in the UK before completing an MBA in the UK.
+In 2001 he joined Novartis Animal Health and held various senior sales and marketing positions in Switzerland, US and Australia where he came to fully appreciate the process of drug development, registration, marketing and sales,

 Sonya Walker